HUBioDataLab/ASCARIS/README.md

 python3 code/main.py -s 1 -i input_files/sample_input.txt
 ```

-**Upon running the line above, the folllowing files will be generated**:
+Upon running the line above, the folllowing files will be generated:

 - **pdb/pdb_structures** : Contains downloaded structure files from PDB for input proteins when applicable.
 If the user has a folder wherein PDB structures are stored, please change the name of that folder to pdb_structures and the extension of files to '.txt' to decrease run time.
 - **pdb/swissmodel_structures** : Contains downloaded model files from SwissModel for input proteins when applicable.